wyhitcs/team-letsencrypt/draftv1.md

 ### Acquirers

-We identified three organizations as the acquirers of Let's encrypt:
+We identified three organizations as the acquirers of Let's Encrypt: